Jackie Lowther

-Russell Jack Lowther Jr. (December 27, 1922 – September 29, 1952) was an American football player.
+Russell Jack Lowther Jr. (December 27, 1922 – September 29, 1952) was an American professional football player.

-A native of Detroit, Lowther attended East Detroit High School (now known as Eastpointe High School, in Eastpointe, Michigan) and played college football for the Detroit Titans.
+A native of Detroit, Lowther attended Eastern High School and played college football for the Detroit Titans.
 He played professional football in the National Football League (NFL) as a halfback for the Detroit Lions in 1944 and for the Pittsburgh Steelers in 1945.
 He appeared in 10 NFL games, two as a starter, and totaled 72 rushing yards on 24 carries and 54 passing yards on 7 of 14 passes.

 After his playing career ended, he was the co-owner and sales manager of the Detroit Paint and Glass Co.
-He died in 1952 in a small plane crash on takeoff from the Triangle Airport in Livonia, Michigan.
+He died in 1952 at age 29 in a small plane crash on takeoff from the Triangle Airport in Livonia, Michigan.